daronphang/programming-resources/brokers/message/rabbitMQ/helloworld.md

 ## Caveat

-Connections are considered 'expensive': they take up a TCP/IP port, require handsake, negotation, etc. Best practice is to open a single connection per application instance and keep it open as long as possible.
+Connections are considered 'expensive': they take up a TCP/IP port, require handshake, negotiation, etc. Best practice is to open a single connection per application instance and keep it open as long as possible.

 Within the application instance, you create channels on top of the RMQ connection which are extremely fast.
 However, when using threads, limit your channel to a single thread.